The technologies of hologram production are the basis for quality and application of the hologram. We have the latest

 In the conventional recombining process, the the goal is to obtain a printing plate that can be used in wide-web or narrow-web machines.
 The printing plates are placed around a cylinder, whereby a so-called "shimline" is created on the side where the plate ends meet, which of course is not a problem with single motifs, but can be disruptive with continuous motifs and can also lead to problems during further processing, e.g. in lamination processes in the packaging sector.

 Thanks to a new technique in the manufacturing process of the films, seamless holographic decors (patterns) can be produced, with which it is possible to produce "seamless".
 These seamless hologram foils can be processed much better and more efficiently in industrial applications.

 PRODUCTION OF SECURITY HOLOGRAMS

 For the production of security holograms, a plastic film is usually used as a carrier material that can be thermomechanically embossed and has resistant properties to form a sufficiently solid surface that can reproduce the holographic relief structure well.

 This film, usually made of coated PET, is rotationally embossed, backed with a special adhesive, applied to siliconized paper, and finally delivered in the desired shape.
 Since the beginning of 2021, we have also been able to produce paper-based holograms.
 This enables an environmentally friendly alternative to PET film and offers a similar security effect to breakable vinyl.

-The embossing of the hologram, in combination with various Tamper Evident effects in the base material, creates a structure in the label which not only ensures anti-counterfeiting in the formation of the relief structure, but also guarantees durability and destructiveness in the case of peel-off attempts when applied to the substrate.
+The embossing of the hologram, in combination with various Tamper Evident effects in the base material, creates a structure in the label, which not only ensures anti-counterfeiting in the shaping of the relief structure, but also guarantees durability and protection against tampering in the event of removal attempts when applied to the substrate.

 HoloDimensions - The Spirit of Light